syncromatics/career-framework/Distinctions/Software Engineering/Product.md

 # Distinction: Software Engineering, Product

-The Product distinction primarily involves design, architecture, and implemention of user experience, including third-party developer experience.
+The Product distinction primarily involves design, architecture, and implementation of user experience, including third-party developer experience.
 It includes a focus on polish and reliability of the finished product.
 This distinction is focused on the human-software interactions at all levels of our system.

 ## Typical sprint work